-For each required problem in the clinical setting, an article on the treatment of these conditions is available on the Canvas M.D.
-Clerkships AY2024-2025 FMSI homepage.
+For each required problem in the clinical setting, a PDF article on the treatment of these conditions is available on the Canvas M.D.
+Clerkships AY2025-2026 FMSI homepage.

-- 1. Acute Coronary Syndrome: Diagnostic Evaluation - 2.
-Acute Coronary Syndrome: Current Treatment - 3.
-Recent Onset Altered Mental Status - 4.
-Acute Stroke Diagnosis - 5.
-Dyspnea Due to Acute Heart Failure Syndrome - 6.
-Pharmacologic Management of COPD Exacerbations - 7.
-Acute Abdominal Pain in Adults
+- 1. Acute Abdominal Pain in Adults: Evaluation and Diagnosis 2023 - 2.
+Acute Coronary Syndrome: Diagnosis and Initial Management 2024 - 3.
+Acute Stroke Diagnosis 2022 - 4.
+Management of Heart Failure Guidelines 2023 - 5.
+Pharmacologic Management of COPD Exacerbations 2021 - 6.
+Recent-Onset Altered Mental Status: Evaluation and Management 2021